-Finding a therapist in Russia who works in English, with depth, and entirely outside the local system is not straightforward, and for many of the people who want it, being outside the local system is the entire point.
-Private therapy has grown quickly among the educated urban population in Moscow and St. Petersburg, but the field is loosely regulated, the cultural inheritance around mental health is heavy, and confidentiality is something a lot of people no longer assume they can rely on at home.
+Finding a therapist in Russia who works in English, with depth, and fully outside the local system is not easy.
+For many of the people who want it, being outside the local system is the entire point.
+Private therapy has grown quickly among educated city dwellers in Moscow and St. Petersburg.
+But the field is loosely regulated.
+The cultural weight around mental health is heavy.
+And privacy is something a lot of people no longer assume they can count on at home.

 I work with people who need depth work in English and are in Russia, or who have recently left it.
 That might mean you are an English speaker living in Moscow or St. Petersburg whose options for serious therapy in your own language are thin.
-It might mean you are a Russian professional who would rather work with someone wholly unconnected to any local institution.
-It might mean you have relocated in the last few years, to the Gulf, the Caucasus, Turkey, or elsewhere, and you want continuity with a therapist who can follow you across borders.
+It might mean you are a Russian professional.
+You would rather work with someone who has no tie to any local institution.
+It might mean you have moved in the last few years, to the Gulf, the Caucasus, Turkey, or elsewhere.
+You want to keep working with a therapist who can follow you across borders.

 Or it might have nothing to do with any of that.
-A low you cannot name, a relationship under strain, a sense of disorientation about where your life is going.
+A low you cannot name.
+A relationship under strain.
+A lost sense of where your life is going.
 You do not need the problem already defined.
 You need to be willing to look at it.

 The work